Proper Use of City Resources

 Any breach in confidentiality is taken very seriously.
 It is important to address it.
 Ignoring the error is not an acceptable solution.
 A Privacy Breach Report may need to be created and this can be done online.

-Proper use of City resources is supported by the following policies:
+Proper use of City resources is supported by the: